 Treat it as you would children’s precious artwork because those little fingerprints won’t stay that small for long.

 What do you think of this handprint craft?
 Pretty simple huh.
-If you enjoyed this craft you might like this Halloween handprint craft too.
+If you enjoyed this craft you might like this Halloween handprint craft or a fun round up of other Thanksgiving handprint crafts for kids.

 Happy Crafting friends!